-MTC/ABAG is committed to making accommodations, where feasible, to address barriers to participation created by illness or disability.
-Please let OGC or clerk staff know of any issues you may face so that we can work through potential solutions.
+MTC is committed to making accommodations, where feasible, to address barriers to participation created by illness or disability.
+Please let the Office of General Counsel or clerk staff know of any issues you may face so that we can work through potential solutions.

-Attached to this memo is a protocol for using remote participation options.
-The Executive Board has discretion in setting expectations for how ABAG and its related entities' meetings should proceed.
-However, any direction given by the Board must allow for individual accommodation wherever possible under the Americans with Disabilities Act.
+Attached to this memo are minimum-required procedures for using teleconferencing options.
+These procedures are not intended to set policy for the Commission, but instead represent the legal and posting requirements that must be met in order to proceed under the remote participation provisions of the Brown Act.
+The Commission has discretion in setting expectations for how it and its related entities' meetings should proceed.
+However, any direction given by the Commission must allow for individual accommodation wherever possible under the Americans with Disabilities Act.